RechadSalma/ikth-counter-v3-rrouter-rhelmet-rlazy2022/README.md

     -   / = which is the increment page which you can increment/decrement the displayed number
     -   /side = just some plain text
     -   /\* = error page
+    -   VIP Manage to get all of react router url paths to work with netlify.
+Had to add **\_redirects** file to the root of dist.
+Which than allows all the routes to work as suppose to
 -   SEO for each page using react-helmet
+    -   However still not ideal because I had to use **robots.txt** file to ensure the SEO is being read properly
 -   react lazy loading the \<IncrementComponent> which contains teh huge bootstrap css file too
     -   It is the only component that is using bootstrap.
 So first paint was help a lot